danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 The above is the excerpt of the entire code to draw two different size of ellipses (As discussed in the previous chapter, the last two arguments of the ellipse function refer to width and height).
 Instead of placing a number in the function as in Chapter 1, this time we use variables instead as they hold values too.
 There are 3 steps to use variables:

 1. **Declare:** Think of a name for the container you want to store the value in (usually it will make sense to yourself and to others to read it, but of course there is scope for a conceptual approach here).
 Declare with the syntax 'let' in front.[^let]
-2. **Assign:** What is it that you want to store there?
+2. **Initialize/Assign:** What is it that you want to store there?
 Is it a number?
 By assigning a value, you will need to use the equal sign.
 Officially, there are 4 data types that are useful to know at this introductary level:
-    1. number for numbers of any kind: integer or floating-point.
+    1. *number* for numbers of any kind: integer or floating-point.
-    2. string for strings.
+    2. *string* for strings.
 A string may have one or more characters and it has to be used with double or single quote marks.
 For example: `let moving_size = "sixty";`
-    3. boolean for true/false.
+    3. *boolean* for true/false.
 For example: `let moving_size = true;`
-    4. color for color values.
+    4. *color* for color values.
 It can take in Red Green, Blue (RGB) or Hue, Saturation and Brightness (HSB) values.
 For example: `let moving_size = color(255,255,0);` (see more from the [p5.js color reference](https://p5js.org/reference/#/p5/color)[^color]
 3. **(Re)Use:** How and when do you want to retrieve the stored data?
 If the variable will change over time, you may want to reuse it many times.

 For this example, two variables: 'moving_size' is more stable than 'static_size' because the later one will change according to mouse press.
-(If you foresee the values won't change, you may also consider to use `const` [constant], where a value remains unchanged for the entire program).
+(If you foresee the values won't change, you may also consider to use `const` [^constant], where a value remains unchanged for the entire program).

 There are two more variables in the example: `mouseX` and `mouseY`.
 These are changing variables and are subject to the mouse movement to trace the coresponding x and y coordinates.
 If you want to know the mouseX and mouseY exact coordinate position, you may also use `print()` or `console.log` to display the two values in the console area.
 (How to write a line of code to display or print the mouseX value on the web console?)

 Although it is commonplace to use the metaphor of a container to illustrate the concept of variable, it is important to add that there is an address for each container (for instance, it is in a particular place on a shelf if you like, and the computer needs to know it's there).
 Technically speaking, by declaring a variable, it also declares an address at which the computer memory can hold the value.
 In short, each variable is stored in a block of computer memory which is located inside physical and concrete memory like RAM.
 Each block has a identification which is called the memory address so that the computer knows where to store it and retrieve it while the program is running.
 As such, software and hardware is not separable, and it is just we can't able to see the inner micro-workings of a computer whilst it is handling data.

 ## 2.3.1 Why use variables?
 As you learn to program more complex software, you will discover it is very common to use variables to store values and data.
 More importantly, the value of variables can be changed while a program is being run in real-time.
 The earlier variables: mouseX and mouseY may serve the purpose of illustrating the point because the coordinates of the mouse will change according to its movement.
-We will also discuss variables again in the next chapter when we introduce the concepts of loop and repetition.
+We will also discuss variables again in the next chapter when we introduce the concepts of array, loop and repetition.

 Another reason for variables is that if you have longer lines of code, it is easier to have all the variables that you have declared for the program in an overview.
 As such you can change the value for testing, for example defining different sizes of shapes without locating the specific line of code.
 Morever, it is also easier for others to read your code with a well-chosen variable name when you have to use it in different parts of your program.